 Below are the five main steps for making this recipe.

-Prepare the first layer of the crust:
+Prepare the bottom layer of the crust:

 Prepare the decorative crust layer: